 BSREC requires evidence that your Supervisor has reviewed and approved the application before it can be sent for review.
 If it is not possible for the application form to be physically signed by your Supervisor, then an email in lieu of this can be accepted, from the Supervisor’s Warwick email address.

 No- Committee review is determined by the Faculty in which you are based, not by the type of research.
-The only exception to this, is for projects that involve the NHS, which will be reviewed by BSREC, regardless of where the applicant is based.

 The application needs to provide enough detail so that another researcher could pick up the protocol and carry out the project without needing to ask any questions.
 The more detail provided will reduce the number of queries the committee may have about the project.
 This also needs to be clear and written in a lay manner so that a non-specialist in the field can understand the study.
 Technical terms should be avoided where possible.